rachejazz/checkpatch.pl-results/step2/README.md

 ```

 My pc crashed :(
 Printing the error/warning with the error/warning type could be hazardous.

-Lesson: use --terse to only show the error/warning only
+Lesson: use --terse to only show the error/warning.
-Also, with this another script to narrow down results to only the warnings/errors, discarding counts of warnings and errors
+Also, with this another script to narrow down results to only the warnings/errors, discarding counts of warnings and errors.
-And save it to a file named `stats1`
+Save it to a file named `stats1`

 ```
 ./scripts/checkpatch.pl --show-types --terse -g `git log -7 --no-merges --pretty=reference | cut -f 1 -d " "` | cut -f 2 -d " " | tr -d [:digit:] > stats1